As Amazon Associates we earn from qualifying purchases.

 If you are no good at taking control of your workload without the guidance of superiors, then working out of your home might be a mistake.
 Self-discipline is a must-have skill.
 If you don’t have it then set out to develop it.

-A lack of organization could also be a problem here if you are used to having a companies policies and procedure to work to.
+A lack of organization could also be a problem here if you are used to having your company’s policies and procedures to work to.

 Some people just can’t turn the computer off once they have done their fair share for the day.